sakaiproject/sakai/README.md

 For filing bugs against Sakai please use our Jira instance: https://jira.sakaiproject.org/

 ## Nightly servers
-For testing out the latest code on trunk or on a supported branch go to the [nightly server page](http://nightly2.sakaiproject.org)
+For testing out the latest builds go to the [nightly server page](http://nightly2.sakaiproject.org)

 ## Get in touch